Great leaders don't just manage people

 But he puts his hand on my shoulder, looks me firmly in the eyes with an uplifting smile and says, “I know you’re annoyed.
 I’m glad you are.
 If you weren’t, I’d question your desire to be here.
 You can get into the starting team.
 There’s a long way to go before the Championships.
 Keep at it.”

+I expected a spray.
+Instead, I walk away feeling the most motivated I’ve ever felt.
+3 months later, I’m in the starting team of the National Championships Final.
 We win the gold medal, beating New South Wales, 8-6.
 It’s Western Australia’s first win in 10 years, and we did it without our best player who got injured in the first quarter.

 We’re receiving our medals when I catch eyes with Andrew again and he looks at me with a wry smile.
 I smile back.
+In that moment, I learned more about leadership than I ever had.
+Great leaders don't just manage people – they understand, challenge, and inspire them to surpass their expectations.
+He set a standard for me to meet and instilled belief that I could reach it.

 He didn’t react emotionally to my rude gesture.
 He saw me as the immature 16-year-old I was and taught me a lesson I’ll always remember in the most noble way.